thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 third_nav_title: All Workouts
 ---
 ### <font color="orangered"><b>Our Core Competencies in Action</b></font>
-Choose from virtual sessions hosted by different agencies below.
-Each demonstrates one of Our Core Competencies (OCC) in action.
-Our core competencies define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
-If you would like to pick up a new skill to develop a specific core competency, choose from a series of bite-sized LEARN modules specially curated for this Learning Festival.
+Choose from virtual sessions hosted by different agencies or bite-sized LEARN modules curated for this Learning Festival below.
+The virtual session demonstrates one of Our Core Competencies (OCC) in action, and the LEARN modules are curated to help you develop any one of your core competency.

 ![OCC Running Man](/images/occrunningman.png)
+<b>More about OCC:</b> Our Core Competencies (OCC) define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
+Watch this video to find out more about OCC.

 <br><br>
 <b>Don't have a LEARN account?</b>